Skip to content

 A panoramic view of the Los Angeles skyline and surrounding neighborhoods at dusk.
 Two people stand on a concrete observation deck, with one person looking through a mounted telescope.
 The city's lights begin to twinkle in the hazy distance as the sun sets.

-Looking out over Los Angeles from the Griffith Observatory.
+Visitors look out over Los Angeles from the Griffith Observatory.

 OLIN, 2025.